 Replacing your mattress

-Even when you take good care of your caravan mattress, it should still be replaced every 10 years to make sure you're getting the support you need.
+Your caravan mattress should still be replaced every 10 years to make sure you are getting the support you need.